Three key lessons from the Pope's TED talk

 It's not surprising, then, that it took more than a year, and some persistent asking, to get the Pope to record a talk from Vatican City for TED's international conference in Vancouver on Tuesday evening.

-"In this complicated and often confusing world, Pope Francis has become possibly the only moral voice capable of reaching people across boundaries and providing clarity and a compelling message of hope," Bruno Giussani, TED's international curator who organized the Pope's talk, told The Washington Post.
+"In this complicated and often confusing world, Pope Francis has become possibly the only moral voice capable of reaching people across boundaries and providing clarity and a compelling message of hope," said Bruno Giussani, TED's international curator, who organized the Pope's talk.

 The theme of TED's conference was "The Future You," and Francis did what he does best, delivering a plainspoken sermon on the importance of interconnection and tenderness.
 Essentially, he told the academics and innovators, scientists and techies, there is no "you," without an "us."